seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 To give this day a crown to mighty Caesar.
 If you shall send them word you will not come,
 Their minds may change.
 Besides, it were a mock
-Apt to be render’d, for some one to say
+Apt to be render'd, for some one to say
-‘Break up the senate till another time,
+'Break up the senate till another time,
-When Caesar’s wife shall meet with better dreams.’
+When Caesar's wife shall meet with better dreams.'
 If Caesar hide himself, shall they not whisper
-‘Lo, Caesar is afraid’?
+'Lo, Caesar is afraid'?
 Pardon me, Caesar; for my dear dear love
 To our proceeding bids me tell you this;
 And reason to my love is liable.